bcgov/gwa-api/docs/OCP4-MIGRATION.md

 | Task                                                     | Responsibility |
 | -------------------------------------------------------- | -------------- |
 | Ownership of the Gateway configuration transitioned to Service teams | API Owners
+| Regression testing of services complete | API Owners
+| APS Gateway Production Setup completed | API Owners
 | Update DNS for *.api.gov.bc.ca, *.data.gov.bc.ca to point to 142.34.194.118       | APS Team |
-|

-At the time of switchover, we expect that there will be a mix of services running on OCP3, running on OCP4, running on DataBC Servers and running on external cloud.
+At the time of switchover, we expect that there will be a mix of upstream services running on OCP3, running on OCP4, running on DataBC Servers and running on external cloud.
 But the expectation is that all the teams will have ownership of the Gateway configuration for their respective Services, and empowered to do ongoing changes.

 # Appendix